Drug Trafficking Attorney in Jacksonville, FL

 Necessary Elements of a Drug Trafficking Case

-The state of Florida must prove the following elements to arrest and convict of drug trafficking:
+The state of Florida must prove the following elements to arrest and convict for drug trafficking:

 - Knowingly and intentionally selling, manufacturing, delivering, or possessing a certain amount of controlled substances.